alxdrcirilo/apple-health-parser/docs/tutorial/plots.md

 1. **Standard**: The most generic type of plot *Apple Health Parser* can generate.
 With the exception of *heart rate* data that includes *motion context* metadata, all remaining flags are plotted the same way.
 2. **Heatmap**: Heatmaps are useful when trying to visualize 2-dimensional data such as yearly views (i.e. record at a given day and month).
 3. **Overview**: Overview plots include multiple flags (e.g. the activity overview includes the active energy burned, exercise time, and stand time).
+4. **Sleep**: Sleep plots are a special type of plot that visualizes the sleep data in a more intuitive way, showing the start and end times of each sleep stage.

 !!! note
     Heatmaps require an `operation` argument, providing an invalid operation or not providing one at all will cause [`InvalidHeatmapOperation`](../usage/exceptions.md#apple_health_parser.exceptions.InvalidHeatmapOperation) to be raised.